It’s different for everyone.

 It’s in those moments when you feel so unbearably sad for what you think to be absolutely no reason at all.
 For those times when you sit there comforted by your own company, yet wondering when comfort would come from someone else.
 And for those times when you quickly dismiss any comfort offered to you.

 But worse, so much worse, are the nightmares you refuse to believe you had when morning comes.
-Those silly little heartbreaking moments that you relive while you’re asleep.
-A quick reminder from your subconscious that yes, it may have been over and you may sometimes forget it has happened but no, not really, because it’s there imprinted in your mind.
+Those little heartbreaking moments that you relive while you’re asleep.
+A quick reminder that yes, it may have been over and you may sometimes forget it happened but no, not really, because it’s there imprinted in your mind.
 And your heart.